SaiVenkatM/FlowLog-Analyzer/README.md

 ### The following are the assumptions made while writing the program

+* Created for the specific version 2, and could not find much support for other kind of version to create an universal script to work dynamically

 * Plain Text Input Files: It's assumed that both input files are plan text files and encoded  n ASCII

 * Log Delimeter: Constant delimeter( space by default) seperates fields within each line.